-5. Other Observing Facilities Being Used in This Research
+5.2.9 Other Observing Facilities Being Used for the Research

 The proposer should include in his or her scientific justification a list of all other observing facilities being used for the proposed research, in addition to those being requested in this proposal.
 These facilities should be discussed whether or not their use results in a time constraint on the Chandra observations.
+Note that, apart from NRAO, coordination with ground based observations may only be listed as a preference.

-6. Previous Chandra Programs
+5.2.10 Previous Chandra Programs

-The PI and Observing Investigator (if any) must provide a list of all previous Chandra Observing, Archival, Theory, or GTO programs in which they were involved along with the status of the program(s) and any resulting publications (1 page maximum, see Table 5.1).
+The PI and Observing Investigator (if any) must provide a list of all previous Chandra Observing, Archival Research, Theory/Modeling, or GTO programs in which they were involved